codebar-ag/laravel-docuware/README.md

 [![Psalm](https://github.com/codebar-ag/laravel-docuware/actions/workflows/psalm.yml/badge.svg)](https://github.com/codebar-ag/laravel-docuware/actions/workflows/psalm.yml)

-An opinionated way to integrate the DocuWare REST API with your Laravel application.

 ⚠️ This package is not designed to cover all endpoints.
 See the official [DocuWare REST API](https://developer.docuware.com/rest/index.html) documentation if you need further functionality.